screwdriver-cd/aws-consumer-scripts/README.md

 ./setup.sh -a
 ```

-You can also run validation to check for errors before running plan and after running apply by using
+You can also run validation to check for errors before running `plan` and after running `apply` by using
-the -v flag
+the `-v` flag
 ```sh
 ./setup.sh -v
 ```

-Alternatively, to uninstall all infrastructure
+Alternatively, to uninstall all infrastructure:

 ```sh
 ./setup.sh -d